Philharmonia Baroque Orchestra: History

 Laurette Goldberg, a harpsichordist, teacher, and pupil of Gustav Leonhardt, founded the PBO in 1981.
 She stood down as the ensemble's music director in 1985 and chose Nicholas McGegan as her successor.
 McGegan served as PBO music director from 1985 through 2020.
-During McGegan's tenure, the Philharmonia Chorale was established in 1995 as the affiliated chorus with the PBO, under the direction of Bruce Lamott.
+During McGegan's tenure, the Philharmonia Chorale was established in 1995 as the affiliated chorus with the PBO, under the direction of John Butt; Butt was succeeded by Bruce Lamott the following season.
 McGegan now has the title of music director laureate with the PBO.

 In 2012, Richard Egarr first guest-conducted the PBO.
-Following two additional guest appearances, in January 2019, the PBO announced the appointment of Egarr as its next Music Director, with an initial contract of 5 years.
-The original intention was for Egarr to serve as music director designate for the 2020-2021 season, and then to take the title of music director with the 2021-2022 season.
-In the wake of the COVID-19 pandemic, the PBO reconfigured its 2020-2021 season into a virtual season, and announced the advent of Egarr as its music director effective 1 July 2020, one season earlier than originally planned.
+Following two additional guest appearances, in January 2019, the PBO announced the appointment of Egarr as its next music director, with an initial contract of 5 years.
+The original intention was for Egarr to serve as music director designate for the 2020–2021 season, and then to take the title of music director with the 2021–2022 season.
+In the wake of the COVID-19 pandemic, the PBO reconfigured its 2020–2021 season into a virtual season, and announced the advent of Egarr as its music director effective 1 July 2020, one season earlier than originally planned.
+Egarr concluded his tenure as its music director at the close of the 2023–2024 season.

+In March 2025, Peter Whelan first guest-conducted the PBO.
+In June 2025, the PBO announced the appointment of Whelan as its next music director, effective with the 2026-2027 season, with an initial contract of three seasons.